The Cow Is My Favourite Fucking Animal

 Hypocritical freaks like the PETA people have made their business to guilt us into abstaining from using leather goods, because animals harvested for their skin are, always and everywhere, treated brutally.
 They push hemp and bamboo rags that drone “spaced-out hippie,” along with oil and plastic-based faux leather, over badass, body heat-conversing leather jackets.

 The fact is that most of the leather we use comes from cows that also became those nourishing, laxative steaks the writer mentioned earlier.
 That is to say cows don’t have their flesh stripped off while uncharacteristically shrieking, like an infant boy having his foreskin hacked off.
 Cattle farmers are merely making use of as much of the animal’s carcass as they can.
 Native Indians are romanticized as noble savages for supposedly doing the most they could with their game.
 Why are cattle farmers framed as barbarous industrialists?
-They’ve only devoted their lives to raising mankind’s true best friend, the greatest animal in the world, cows.
+They’ve only devoted their lives to raising mankind’s true best friend, the greatest animals in the world, cows.